• Home

 Police Department Design, Political Pressure, and Racial Inequality in Arrests

-Abstract: This paper theorizes a source of bias in discretionary arrests: strategic limits on police officer learning.
-Within policing organizations led by chiefs with special expertise in crime control, the chief's assignments are a source of information about the most effective practices.
-However, if the officers are uncertain whether their chief is independent of political pressures, the chief's assignments will be less persuasive when they align with what political advocates want.
-In general, this mechanism represents a constraint on the effectiveness of professional police departments, where chiefs have limited means to force officer compliance with directives.
-In the post-civil rights era, this institutional inefficiency would have constrained the set of circumstances in which police officers could learn that they should reduce the intensity of arrests on Black residents.
+This paper theorizes a source of bias in discretionary arrests: strategic limits on police officer learning.
+Within policing organizations led by chiefs with special expertise in crime control, the chief’s assignments are a source of information about the most effective practices.
+However, if street-level officers are uncertain whether their chief is independent of political pressures, the chief’s assignments will be less persuasive when they align with what political advocates want.
+In general, this mechanism represents a constraint on the effectiveness of professional police departments, where chiefs have

 Andrew McCall's Website

-Copyright © 2022 Andrew McCall's Website - All Rights Reserved.
+Copyright © 2023 Andrew McCall's Website - All Rights Reserved.

 Powered by GoDaddy